 3:00 pm, Sat.

-Campwide game is a chance to have fun and compete for another bead.
-Don't miss the chance to show your team spirit and have more fun with one more game of the day.
+Camp wide Activity is a chance to have fun and compete or learn something new for another bead.
+Don't miss the chance to show your team spirit and have more fun with one more activity for the day.